Roman Food: The Pasta Dishes You Need To Try

 Here are the big blockbuster dishes:

 Throw out all preconceptions of this dish formed by childhood memories of the carbonara your mum used to make you after school.
 A real Roman carbonara has no peas, no cream and no mushrooms.
 It’s a happy marriage of guanciale (cured meat from pig cheek), eggs and pecorino.

 Cacio e pepe.

 Quintessentially Roman and totally void of faffyness.
 Pasta tossed with a finely grated pecorino romano, coarsely ground pepper and a splash of pasta water.
 The starch from the water combined with the cheese forms a thick, creamy white sauce which essentially looks like cream.
-You can literally fool yourself into a better lower waist circumference.
+You can literally fool yourself into a lower waist circumference.

-Sexy, smoky sauce made with guanciale, Pecorino Romana, black pepper, chill and, most importantly, tomato.
+Sexy, smoky sauce made with guanciale, Pecorino Romana, black pepper, chilli and, most importantly, tomato.